vladyslav-pauk/isnmm/README.md

 # NISCA

-NISCA is a deep generative modeling framework for unsupervised latent source separation in spectral imaging data, common in remote sensing, medical imaging, astrophysics, and finance.
+NISCA is a deep generative modeling framework for unsupervised latent source separation in spectral imaging data, with applications in remote sensing, medical imaging, astrophysics, and finance.
 It extends traditional variational autoencoder architecture with the domain-specific inductive bias, by using geometrically constrained simplex priors, enabling interpretable and identifiable latent representations under noisy nonlinear mixing.
 A scalable production-grade implementation is provided, along with exhaustive documentation, and demonstration notebooks.
 The project supports datasets from hyperspectral satellite images, dynamic contrast-enhanced (DCE) MRI scans, and synthetic simulations.